Shopify/flash-list/documentation/docs/fundamentals/usage.md

 # FlashList methods

+### `prepareForLayoutAnimationRender`

 ```ts
 prepareForLayoutAnimationRender(): void;
 ```

 Run this method before running layout animations, such as when animating an element when deleting it.
-This method disable recycling for the next frame so that layout animations run well.
+This method disables recycling for the next frame so that layout animations run well.

 :::warning
-Avoid this when making large changes to the data as the list might draw too much to run animations.
-Single item insertions/deletions should be good.
-With recycling paused the list cannot do much optimization.
-The next render will run as normal and reuse items.
+Avoid using this when making large changes to the data as the list might draw too much to run animations since the method disables recycling temporarily.
+Single item insertions or deletions should animate smoothly.
+The render after animation will enable recycling again and you can stop avoiding making large data changes.
 :::